nate-strauser/wework/README.md

 * split up subscriptions, send down less fields
 * https://github.com/XpressiveCode/iron-router-active for nav menu

+## Settings
+This app does need a settings file to run - see `settings-example.json` for the supoprted values.
+The actual settings used for wework.meteor.com are kept private

 ## Contributing
 If anyone wants to improve on this, please submit a pull request w/ your changes.